Jagame Thandhiram (soundtrack): Reception

 The soundtrack album opened to positive reviews from critics.
 Writing for Hindustan Times, Karthik Keramalu assigned a score 4 (out of 5) saying that "Santhosh has proved his mettle once again with this incredible album, which surely is one of Dhanush's best soundtracks in recent times".
-Moviecrow gave the soundtrack a rating of 3.5 out of 5 and stated "All the songs in the album carries the Sana trademark with pride.
-The variety offered in terms of genres & moods makes this a wholesome album that is all set to launch itself and back the film's narrative" and gave a verdict "The album offers a wide variety and is enjoyable while it lasts".
-Ashuthosh Mohan of Film Companion South, called the album "is designed to sound great in the background, set the mood and get out of the way", while also stating it as a "different one from Iraivi and Jigarthanda (the previous films of the Karthik-Santhosh combo)" and also out of "Santhosh's Kaashmora-zone modified to create a ‘mass’ sound".
+Ashuthosh Mohan of Film Companion South, called the album "is designed to sound great in the background, set the mood and get out of the way", while also stating it as a "different one from Iraivi and Jigarthanda (the previous films of the Karthik-Santhosh combo)" and also out of "Santhosh's Kaashmora-zone modified to create a 'mass' sound".

 In an article about 2020 Jukebox for Cinema Express, Ashameera Aiyyapan stated about the first single "Rakita Rakita", that the "raw energy of the song is bonkers, in a good way".
 She also added that the number also doubles up as an "inspirational and motivational song".
 She quoted a couple lines from the song "Enakku raja va naa vazhuren; Edhuvum illenalum aaluren" (I live and rule my life as king, even if I do not have anything in hand), and quoted that "The words gain immeasurable depth while we place them in the context of the pandemic, where lives and livelihoods continue to get annihilated.
 But the song leaves us with renewed hope."
 Reviewing for the second song "Bujji", Film Companion stated the song as "a likeable composition and may don't have to listen to it multiple times to get into the groove".

 "Rakita Rakita" was listed in 7 Tamil Songs that is needed in your playlist, a yearender special article from The News Minute, written by Anjana Shekar.
 Music critic Devarsi Ghosh of Scroll.in stated that "The folksy percussion, the horns, and the wry cheerfulness of the tune make us to enter the song and start dancing".
 It is also listed in the 5 Chartbuster Tamil Songs of 2020 by The Times of India.